Long-Term Care links …

 Long-term care is the help you may need if you are unable to care for yourself because of a prolonged illness or disability.
 People often think of long-term care as taking place in a nursing home.
 In fact, “long-term care” refers to a variety of private and semi-private care situations and services, including home health care, adult day care, and nursing facilities.

-Kansas Long-Term Care Insurance Shopper’s Guide
+Life, Annuities and Long-Term Care Shopper’s Guide

 The Kansas Partnership for Long-Term Care